cicsdev/cics-banking-sample-application-cbsa/etc/install/springBootUI/doc/CBSA_Deploying_the_Payment_Customer_Services_Springboot_apps.md

 The Spring Boot applications run inside a WebSphere Liberty Profile JVM server inside CICS, but also communicate with z/OS Connect.
-It is important to make sure that the connection information to the zOS Connect EE server is correct.
+It is important to make sure that the connection information to the zOS Connect server is correct.
 As a default, these are set to port 30701 and host localhost, if you utilised a different port number or hostname during the zOS Connect EE setup (as part of the base/COBOL installation) then please substitute the default values with yours.